 preserving local ecosystems

 Interested in being a part of the Alliance for Cape Fear Trees?

-The Board of Directors meets the first Thursday of each month at 3:30 P.M. via Zoom at this time.
+The Board of Directors meets the first Thursday of each month at 3:30 pm at New Hanover County Cooperative Extension Service's Educational Classroom.

 Our General Meetings are held three times a year.
 Notifications are sent through email.